Organization: All India Institute of Speech and Hearing

 Met with individual policymaker: Yes

-Participation of policy makers: No
+Participation of policy makers: Yes

 Participation of influencers: No